grafana/alloy/docs/sources/reference/components/pyroscope/pyroscope.ebpf.md

 # pyroscope.ebpf

-`pyroscope.ebpf` configures an ebpf profiling job for the current host.
+`pyroscope.ebpf` configures an eBPF profiling job for the current host.
 The collected performance profiles are forwarded to the list of receivers passed in `forward_to`.

 {{< admonition type="note" >}}